AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 >[!CONTEXTUALHELP]
 >id="aca_onboarding_experiences_parameters_header"
 >title="Experience capture and definition"
->abstract="Specify the parameters that determin how content is rendered on your website."
+>abstract="Specify the parameters that determine how content is rendered on your website."

 >[!CONTEXTUALHELP]
 >id="aca_onboarding_experiencecapture_edit_button"